ecosensors/EcoBoard/README.md

 2 | POWER

 ### Header J9 (EcoLora V3 input)
-At J9, you can use and connect the EcoLora V3 board The GSM board is not ready yet.
+At J9, you can use and connect the EcoLora V3 board.
+The GSM board is not ready yet.
+The ATSAMD21G18 column indicates the connection to the µController.

 Pin | LoRaWAN | GSM | ATSAMD21G18
 --- | --- | -- | --